rh-mobb/rosa-workshop-content/rosa-content/100-setup/3-access-cluster.md

 ```

 !!! warning
-        If you receive an error that looks like the below output, wait a few more minutes and try again:
+        If you receive an error that is similar to the below errors, wait a few more minutes and try again:

         ```{.text .no-copy}
         Login failed (401 Unauthorized)
         Verify you have provided the correct credentials.
+        ```

+        ```{.text .no-copy}
+        The server uses a certificate signed by an unknown authority.
+        You can bypass the certificate check, but any data you send to the server could be intercepted by others.
         ```

 ### Login to the OpenShift Web Console